trailofbits/siderophile/README.md

 2. Run `PATH_TO_SIDEROPHILE_ROOT/analyze.sh CRATENAME`, where `CRATENAME` is the name of the crate you want to analyze

-3. That's it.
 Functions are written to `./siderophile_out/badness.txt`, ordered by their badness.
 Auxiliary files are also put in `siderophile_out`, namely:

 * `unmangled_callgraph.dot` - The crate's callgraph, complete with all the Rusty symbols
 * `unsafe_deps.txt` - A list of all the unsafe expressions, methods, functions, and closures found in the dependencies of the create.
 The items are written in (an attempted) fully-qualified form.
 * `nodes_to_taint.txt` - A list of nodes in the callgraph that we want to mark as unsafe

 Examples of `unmangled_callgraph.dot`, `unsafe_deps.txt`, `nodes_to_taint.txt`, and `badness.txt` can all be found in the [`samples/`](samples/) directory of this repo.
 These sample files are all from the same analysis pass on actix-web.